tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 {: #Item_Feature_Extraction}
 <a href="#contents"><button>Back to Contents</button></a>

 As the name of the algorithm suggests, we must analyse the content of each item/document and effectively extract features from it.
 There are several ways to representing the text documents, but we will use a simple yet effective method, $vector-space\ model$.
-In the vector space model, a document $D$ is represented as a fixed $m$ dimensional vector, where each dimension represents a distinct word in the collection of documents.
-The $i^{th}$ entry in the document's feature vector, $w_i$ is the weight of the word representing the $i^{th}$ position, call it $t_i$.
-It's indicative of the importance in the feature.
+In the vector space model, a document $D$ is represented as a fixed $m$ dimensional vector, where each dimension represents a distinct word (or a n-gram of words) in the collection of documents.
+The $i^{th}$ entry in the document's feature vector is $w_i$ which represents the weight of the word representing the $i^{th}$ position.
+The word assigned for the $i^{th}$ position is $t_i$ (for more general version, think of it as an entity which can be a word or combination of words).
+It's indicative of the importance of $t_i$ in the feature representation.
 If in the document, word $t_i$ is not present, the $w_i=0$.
 How to calculate $w_i$s?

 $w_i$s are calculated using $tf-idf$ scheme.
 This can be expanded as Term Frequency and Inverse Document Frequency method.
 As you can see it consists of two parts, term frequency and inverse document frequency.
 So, let's reveal the $tf-idf$ equation.